Grange Moor Matters

 The theme for this year is “Disney Characters

-Full information, including where you can pick up and return entry forms, will be available on the web site from early August, you can also request the information sheet by e-mail
+Full information, including where you can pick up and return entry forms, is now on the web site, you can also request the information sheet by e-mail

 Entry forms will be available from Monday 2 September